John-Kingham/quality-shares/docs/TESTING.md

 |---|---|---|---|---|
 |Post title link|When clicked, the user is taken to the Post Detail page for that post|Clicked several links|As expected|None|

+### Post Detail - Content Section

+The Post Detail main content section has no interactive functionality to test.

 ### Post Detail - Premium Content Section

 |Feature|Expect|Action|Result|Image|